Zequez/logseq-vault/pages/The Hidden Purpose Process.md

 - Procedure for distilling the three, four or five [[Shadow Principles]] of your [[Hidden Purpose]].
 - The process is horrendous.
 The term 'disillusionment' does not even come close to depicting what it feels like.
 - Best done under the guidance of a skilled [[Underworld Navigator]] with absolute [[Clarity]].
-- Once the Hidden Principles are distilled Could take months or years to digest the  from the incidents and accidents from your life.
+- Once your Hidden Principles are distilled from the incidents and accidents of your life, it could take months or years to digest and integrate the
 -
 -
 - ---